 Their website lists a hotline number of 800-349-0929.
 According to the Better Business Bureau File, Invite Heath can also be reached at 718- 325-1100.
 The contact number listed on the bottle of Catalase Hx I have is 800 437 8090.

-According to the product label, 1 bottle of Catalase Hx contains 30 capsules.
-In 1 capsule there are the following ingredients:
+According to the product label, one bottle of Catalase Hx contains 30 vegetarian capsules.
+Each capsule, has the following ingredients:

 Catalase